 Can RelyMD call in a prescription?

-RelyMD physicians can send electronic prescriptions to any pharmacy that participates in the e-prescribe program.
+RelyMD providers can send electronic prescriptions to any pharmacy that participates in the e-prescribe program.
 More than 90% of pharmacies currently accept electronic prescriptions.
-However, RelyMD does not guarantee a medication will be prescribed during a visit, and all prescribing is at the discretion of the RelyMD physician.
+However, RelyMD does not guarantee a medication will be prescribed during a visit, and all prescribing is at the discretion of the RelyMD provider.

 Can RelyMD refill my prescription?

 What if I need further medical care that RelyMD cannot provide online?